Skip to main content

 How long does Fluid Network Studio take to learn?

 If you can sketch a network, you can solve one.
-No manual and no training course - the tools are where you expect them.
+No manual, no training course, and nothing to re-learn when you come back in six months.

 Capabilities

-A focused, auditable steady-state solver - four solve modes (liquid, liquid + heat, gas, gas + heat) wrapped in a fast schematic editor.
+One studio covers liquid, gas, heat-transfer and non-Newtonian solves, steady or over time, with the rotating machinery in the same model.
 The physics is verified against an independent reference problem set, and conservation residuals are reported on every solve.

 A solver you can check, not just trust

-Get steady-state flows and pressures across any network, however branched or looped, with the evidence they are right.
-Global-gradient (Todini–Pilati) solve with Darcy–Weisbach friction (Churchill), including non-Newtonian power-law and Bingham (homogeneous) fluids.
-Every result ships with machine-precision mass and energy residuals, so conservation is checked on every solve, not assumed.
+Steady-state flows and pressures for any branched or looped network, with the evidence they are right: named methods (Todini–Pilati global gradient, Darcy–Weisbach with Churchill friction) and machine-precision mass and energy residuals on every solve.
 See the verification cases.

 Catch heat loss before it costs you

-Add heat to the model and see exactly where each pipe loses or gains it.
-Per-pipe heat loss or gain from inner films (Gnielinski or Dittus–Boelter), pipe walls and insulation, or a direct U value or imposed flux.
+Add heat transfer and see where every pipe loses or gains it - inner films (Gnielinski, Dittus–Boelter), walls and insulation, or a direct U value.
 Streams mix by enthalpy at junctions, and an energy balance runs on every solve.

 Size gas lines with the same rigour as water

-Model compressed air and process gases, not just liquids.
-Switch the fluid to a gas and solve in absolute pressure with mass-flow balances - isothermal, or with heat transfer by a temperature-and-density marching model.
-Air, methane, nitrogen and CO₂ presets plus custom gases, with optional Sutherland temperature-dependent viscosity and Peng–Robinson real-gas density.
+Switch the fluid to a gas and solve in absolute pressure with mass-flow balances - isothermal or with heat transfer.
+12 gas presets plus custom gases, real-gas density (Peng–Robinson) and temperature-dependent viscosity.

 Know a pump will hit its duty point